Skip to main content

 5. Welfare changes

 You can get help if you need money for essential household items.
 Budgeting loans help with costs such as furniture or essential household equipment, clothing, footwear or home improvements.
-The loans are interest free.
+Budgeting Loans are interest-free and you must repay your loan.

 Eligibility

-You may be able to get a Budgeting Loan if you or your partner have been continuously receiving one, or more of the following benefits for the past 26 weeks:
+You may be able to get a Social Fund Budgeting loan if you or your partner have been continuously receiving one, or more of the following benefits for the past 26 weeks:

 • Income Support